Glashtyn: Cabbyl-ushtey

 Manx folklorist and historian Arthur William Moore was unable to avoid the dichotomy regarding the glashtin.
 In one instance, Moore represents the glashtin as "a hairy goblin or sprite", but also says glashtin was another name for a water-horse or the cabbyl-ushtey.

 Moore says there was a sighting of the horse in 1859 at Ballure Glen, and after being spotted people from nearby Ramsey flocked to see, but no one caught sight of it.
 The glen beneath the Glen Meay Waterfall (near Peel; see Morrison's tale above) was haunted by the ghost of a man who unwittingly rode on the horseback of the glashtin or cabbyl-ushtey, and was drowned at sea.

 One tale recounts how a cabbyl-ushtey emerged from the Awin Dhoo (Black River) and devoured a farmer's cow, then later it took his teenaged daughter.
-Nevertheless, recent literature makes the cabyll-ushtey as being more benign than the Scottish Gaelic each-uisge.
+Nevertheless, recent literature makes the cabbyl-ushtey as being more benign than the Scottish Gaelic each-uisge.